Railway line modernisation

-The Red & Purple Modernisation (RPM) Project being undertaken by Chicago Transit Authority (CTA) in the US includes the rebuilding of the northern portion of the Red Line from Belmont to Howard station, as well as the Purple Line that extends to Linden station.
+The Red & Purple Modernisation (RPM) project being undertaken by the Chicago Transit Authority (CTA), in the US, includes the rebuilding of the northern portion of the Red Line from Belmont to Howard station, as well as the Purple Line that extends to Linden station.

 Need for the modernisation of Red and Purple lines

-The RPM project aims to renobate the old, deteriorating infrastructure while increasing the train capacity.
+The RPM project aims to renovate the old, deteriorating infrastructure while increasing the train capacity.
 The programme will also enable the stations to handle the increasing volume of passengers.

-The CTA is also extending the 23-mile long Red Line from the 95th Street Terminal through the greater Roseland community.
+The CTA is also extending the 37km-long Red Line, from the 95th Street Terminal, through the greater Roseland community.